 The lawyers then make closing arguments.
 Closing arguments are more than just the lawyers’ recitation of the facts; these arguments are the lawyers’ opportunity to convince the judge or members that their respective cases are the more believable.
 After the arguments of the lawyers, the military judge provides the instructions on the applicable procedures for closed session deliberations, voting by the members, and announcing the findings.
-In the military, unlike the civilian community, an accused can be convicted if two-thirds of the members vote for conviction on any given offense – a unanimous verdict is not required.
+In the military, unlike the civilian community, an accused can be convicted if three-fourths of the members vote for conviction on any given offense – a unanimous verdict is not required.
 If the accused is convicted of an offense before the court, the case proceeds immediately to the sentencing phase.
 If the accused is acquitted – or found “Not Guilty” – of all charged offenses, the trial is over and the accused returns to duty.

 The sentence case procedure mirrors the findings case procedure in that the Trial Counsel goes first.
 The Trial Counsel presents a number of mandatory items from the accused’s military record, and any other evidence directly relating to or resulting from the offenses of which the accused has been convicted.
 The Trial Counsel’s evidence is known as “matters in aggravation.”
 The Defense goes next, and presents matters in “extenuation and mitigation.”
 At the conclusion of the evidence, the judge again instructs the jury, the lawyers argue, and the jury deliberates.
 If the accused is sentenced to confinement, the confinement takes place immediately, with very limited exceptions.
 If the accused is sentenced to a reduction in rank or forfeitures, the effective dates of those portions of the sentence depend upon the service of the accused.
 If the accused is sentenced to a punitive discharge, the effective date is driven by the completion of post-trial processing and any appeals in the case.